tanzaki/laravel.blog-guides/getting_started.md

 If you reload
 <http://localhost:3000/articles/new> and
-try to save an article without a title, Rails will send you back to the form, but that's not very useful.
+try to save an article without a title, Laravel will send you back to the form, but that's not very useful.
 You need to tell the user that something went wrong.
 To do that, you'll modify `app/views/articles/new.html.erb` to check for error messages: